One of the first questions when learning Ash: where should you put side effects?

 The transaction boundary matters

-The key insight is understanding transaction boundaries.
+The thing to be aware of, which can trip people up is transaction boundaries.
 When you run a create, update, or destroy action in Ash, the framework automatically wraps your operation in a database transaction.
 This transaction starts before before_action runs and commits (or rolls back) after after_action completes.

 Here's what that means in practice: